WHAT TO WATCH: Melania, Pompeo and Trump at GOP convention

 TRUMP

 Trump appeared frequently during the first day of his party’s convention.
-While he is expected to make an appearance at some point during prime-time Tuesday night, details haven’t been released.
+While he is expected to make an appearance during prime-time Tuesday night, details haven’t been released.
 With Biden’s proposals already cast as “socialist” and “radical," the president is likely to revive those criticisms in any remarks.

 THE FIRST LADY